Genokarma/tutorials/docs/modules/workflow-rna-seq/index.md

 ![canvas](images/workflow.png)

 * Drag the panes around until your workflow is clear.
+* Click on the star icon next to any output files that you want to retain, such as the JBrowse output and the voom output.
 * In the top right corner click on the cog icon and <ss>Save</ss>
 * Click on the cog icon again and <ss>Run</ss>
     * <ss>Send results to a new history</ss>: *Yes*